 Photo credit: http://toomuchflavour.co.uk/site2/some-like-it-hip-hop-extract-at-sadlers-wells-sampled-2011-review/

-This feature was originally posted in October 2011 but I am re-running it because "Some Like It Hip Hop" is back at the Peacock Theatre.
-I loved this production when I saw it in 2011 and I am highly recommending it to everyone, and in particular to people with children and teenagers, especially if they are interested in dance.
+This feature was originally posted in October 2011 but I am re-running it because I was at Sadler's Wells tonight, I picked up their new Autumn 2012 brochure, and I found out that "Some Like It Hip Hop" is returning to the Peacock Theatre in September 2012.
+I loved this production when I saw it last year and I am highly recommending it to everyone, and in particular to people with children and teenagers, especially if they are interested in dance.

 Cut and pasted from the Sadler's Wells website: